About the competition

 - Please email your entry as a Word document to email@example.com with ‘Charles Brasch Young Writers' Essay Competition’ in the subject line.

 - Your name should NOT appear on the essay itself.
-Please include your name, address and telephone number AND PROOF OF AGE in your email.
+Please include your name, address and telephone number, proof of age and a 30-word bio in your email.